MarcoABCardoso/ibmid-login/README.md

 Send `?account_id=<NEW_ACCOUNT_ID>` to this endpoint to switch to another account.
 Use the method below to view available accounts;

 - `getOwnUser(options: Request): Promise<Response>`

+Send a GET to this endpoint to switch to view user details, including accounts they have access to;

 ## Run tests